Hot Rod Hundley: Sophomore season

 As a sophomore in 1955, Hundley averaged 23.7 points per game and 8.1 rebounds in 30 games, 27 of which he started.
 Hundley scored 24 points against Wake Forest, then followed up with 30 against Alabama.
 He then scored another 47 points against Wake Forest two games later.
 He then followed up with 24 points against Cornell then 38 points against NYU.
 Two games later, he scored 35 points and grabbed 10 rebounds against Carnegie Tech.
-He then followed up three games later with 30 points against VMI.
+Then he followed that up three games later with 30 points against VMI.
 He then had 17 points against Virginia Tech and 25 points with 11 rebounds against Pittsburgh in the Backyard Brawl.
-He then had 35 points in a loss to Duke.
-He then had 21 against Penn State, 28 against Washington & Lee, 23 against William & Mary, and 35 points with 13 rebounds against Pitt.
+He then scored 35 points in a loss to Duke, had 21 against Penn State, 28 against Washington and Lee, 23 against William & Mary, and 35 points with 13 rebounds against Pitt.
 He followed the five-game stretch with 39 points and 10 rebounds against George Washington, then 25 points and 7 rebounds against Rutgers.
 He then had 27 points and 9 rebounds against VMI, 27 points and 12 rebounds against Washington & Lee, and then 30 points and 12 rebounds against George Washington.

 In the Southern Conference tournament, Hundley had the opportunity to set the tournament scoring record with two free throws in the final seconds of a game against George Washington with the Mountaineers already having the game won.
 However, Hundley shot a hook shot and a behind-the-back shot that both resulted in air balls.

 Junior season

-As a junior in 1956, Hundley set a career-high with 26.6 points & 13.1 rebounds per game.
-Hundley's first six games of the season had scores of 34 points, 20 points, 27 points, 40 points, 20 points, and 21 points.
-He then had games of 23 points and 29 points against Columbia and Washington & Lee.
-He followed up with 17 points & 9 rebounds against Villanova, 25 points & 10 rebounds against La Salle, then a career-game of 24 points, 26 rebounds & 9 assists against VMI.
-He then had 28 points against Carnegie Tech and 29 points, 5 rebounds & 4 assists against Penn State.
-He followed it up with 29 points against Pittsburgh in the Backyard Brawl, 35 points & 6 rebounds against Furman, 28 points against VMI, and then 25 points & 24 rebounds against Richmond.
-He followed up with 25 points against Penn State and 28 points, 13 rebounds & 7 assists against Virginia Tech.
-He continued with 38 points against William & Mary, 40 points & 13 rebounds against St. John's, 31 points & 13 rebounds against William & Mary, and then 40 points & 7 rebounds against Pitt.
-He then had a season-high 42 points & 9 rebounds against Furman, then 26 points against Richmond.
+As a junior in 1956, Hundley set a career-high with 26.6 points and 13.1 rebounds per game.
+He was a consensus second team All-American.
+Hundley's first six games of the season had scores of 34 points, 20 points, 27 points, 40 points, 20 points, and 21 points, respectively.
+He then had games of 23 points and 29 points against Columbia and Washington and Lee, respectively.
+He followed up with 17 points and 9 rebounds against Villanova, 25 points and 10 rebounds against La Salle, then a career-game of 24 points, 26 rebounds and 9 assists against VMI.
+He then had 28 points against Carnegie Tech and 29 points, 5 rebounds and 4 assists against Penn State.
+He followed it up with 29 points against Pittsburgh in the Backyard Brawl, 35 points and 6 rebounds against Furman, 28 points against VMI, and then 25 points and 24 rebounds against Richmond.
+He followed up with 25 points against Penn State and 28 points, 13 rebounds and 7 assists against Virginia Tech.
+He continued with 38 points against William & Mary, 40 points and 13 rebounds against St. John's, 31 points and 13 rebounds against William & Mary, and then 40 points and 7 rebounds against Pitt.
+He then had a season-high 42 points and 9 rebounds against Furman, then 26 points against Richmond.